-Inactivated influenza vaccine distributed in the United States might also contain thimerosal, a mercury-containing compound, as the preservative (59,60).
-Thimerosal has been used as a preservative in vaccines since the 1930s.
-Although no evidence of harm caused by low levels of thimerosal in vaccines has been reported, in 1999, the U.S. Public Health Service and other organizations recommended that efforts be made to reduce the thimerosal content in vaccines to decrease total mercury exposure, chiefly among infants and pregnant woman (59,61).
-Since mid-2001, routinely administered, noninfluenza childhood vaccines for the U.S. market have been manufactured either without or with only trace amounts of thimerosal to provide a substantial reduction in the total mercury exposure from vaccines for children (62).
+Thimerosal, a mercury-containing compound, has been used as a preservative in vaccines since the 1930s and is used in multidose vials of inactivated influenza vaccine to reduce the likelihood of bacterial contamination.
+Although no scientific evidence indicates that thimerosal in vaccines leads to serious adverse events in vaccine recipients, in 1999, the U.S. Public Health Service and other organizations recommended that efforts be made to eliminate or reduce the thimerosal content in vaccines to decrease total mercury exposure, chiefly among infants (61-63).
+Since mid-2001, vaccines routinely recommended for infants in the United States have been manufactured either without or with only trace amounts of thimerosal to provide a substantial reduction in the total mercury exposure from vaccines for children (64).
+Vaccines containing trace amounts of thimerosal have <1 mcg mercury/dose.
+In 1999, 15 of 28 vaccine products for which CDC had contracts did not contain thimerosal as a preservative.
+In 2004, 27 of 29 products under CDC contract do not contain thimerosal as a preservative.